 - Brief executive courses to build awareness, buy-in, and support among leadership (1 hour to 1 day)

-- Professional development programs for more in-depth immersion learning, in which participants learn how to apply the resilience and well-being skills in their personal and professional lives, up to about 200 people per group (1 to 5 days)
+- Professional development programs for more in-depth immersion learning, in which participants learn how to apply the resilience and well-being skills in their personal and professional life (1 to 3 days)

-- Train-the-trainer programs, in which participants learn how to use the resilience and well-being skills and how to teach the skills to others to build your internal training capabilities, up to about 200 people per group (up to 8 days)
+- Train-the-trainer programs, in which participants learn how to teach the skills to others to build your organization's internal training capabilities, (5 to 7 days)

 - Ongoing support and supervision of your trainers as they teach the resilience modules